 Simply wood pellet cat litter made from 100% pure pine.

 Feline Pine is a well known brand, that has been around since 1992.
 Their cat litter has been tried and tested by thousands of cat owners – they must be doing something right?
-It has more than a thousand reviews on the product page on Chewy.com alone, and has received more than 4 out of 5 stars, with over 50% of customers giving it a full 5 stars rating.
+It has more than a thousand reviews on the product page on Chewy.com alone.
+It has been rated 4 out of 5 stars, with over 50% of customers giving it a full 5 stars rating.

 The pellets are made from recycled wood, more specifically Southern Yellow Pine, due to its ability to absorb moisture and neutralize odors.